 Twelve versions of the gear are shown on the poster.
 For the In-Line, A model, there are six versions, three for a solo bicycle and three for a tandem: within each type of machine there is a choice between the standard version, a double flange version, and a hub brake version.
 For the Unit-Hub, B model, there are only four versions (solo or tandem, with or without hub brake) and for the Screw-On, C Model, two versions (solo or tandem).

 Among William Hill's effects is a TriVelox hub: the part number given on the barrel is A3-45-1 LF.
 It appears to be the Smart & Brown A-3, in-line, tandem, double (or large) flange hub shown on the above poster.
-The number '45' may refer to its year of manufacture.
+The number '45' may refer to the year that Smart & Brown began to manufacture the gear, that is, 1945.
+Tony Jenkins, a member of the Veteran-Cycle Club, owns a 1948 Rensch tandem that is equipped with the same model of gear.
+The part number on his hub is identical to that on Bills.
 For some reason Bill seems to have been experimenting with the number and arrangement of the sprockets .